When Aliens Attack ....Or At Least, Go Bad

 Because from my experiences on this planet, particularly on the internet and social media, a vast majority of you out there really don't know how or when to shut the f#ck up.

 Now don't get me wrong.
-I think that MvA comes off with enough of the high quality wit and quips that we expect from this type of picture, but for some movie-goers who didn't grow up with double feature drive-ins and late night creature feature TV shows, it may feel like this science radiated farce, may have come out a fews years too late.
+I think that MvA comes off with enough of the high-quality wit and quips that we expect from this type of computer animated fare, but for some movie-goers who didn't grow up with double feature drive-ins and late-night creature feature TV shows, it may feel like this science radiated farce, may have come out a few years too late.
+It almost seems like a waste to limit such cool imagery and fantastical kooky characters to those us who had to walk barefoot through five feet of snow both ways in order to see a movie at the theater.

 Three equally super-powered criminals of ruthless intent have escaped their prison of the Phantom Zone and have made their way towards the star, Sol, and her third orbiting planet (us).